shwetaraut676/ClassificationAssignment/README.md

 Utilized logistic regression for the multi-class classification task.

 -Model Deployment:
-Incorporated Pickle for serialization, enabling deployment on FastAPI or other platforms.
+Incorporated Pickle (classifier.pkl) for serialization, enabling deployment on FastAPI or other platforms.

 -Included an example to showcase the functionality and effectiveness of the code.